ROCm/roctracer/doc/roctracer_spec.md

 ### 3.3.
 Callback API
 ```
 The tracer provides support for runtime API callbacks and activity records
 logging.
-The API callbacks provide the API calls arguments and are called
+The API callbacks provide the API call arguments and are invoked on the “enter” and “exit” phases.
-on two phases on “enter”, on “exit”.

 API phase passed to the callbacks:
 typedef enum {